On two aspects of the Painleve analysis: Introduction

 \section{Introduction}

-The Painlev\'{e} analysis is a simple and reliable tool for testing integrability of nonlinear ODEs and PDEs \cite{RGB}.
-The Painlev\'{e} analysis of PDEs is usually performed along the Weiss-Kruskal algorithm which combines Weiss' singular expansions \cite{WTC} and Kruskal's ansatz \cite{JKM} and follows step by step the Ablowitz-Ramani-Segur algorithm for ODEs \cite{ARS}.
+The Painlev\'{e} analysis is a simple and reliable tool for testing the integrability of nonlinear ODEs and PDEs \cite{RGB,Tab}.
+Concerning PDEs, there is strong empirical evidence---though no proven theorem as yet---that every nonlinear equation possessing the Painlev\'{e} property in formulation for PDEs inevitably belongs either to the class of $C$-integrable equations (exactly linearizable equations, including Darboux integrable ones) or to the class of $S$-integrable equations (Lax integrable equations, including Liouville integrable bi-Hamiltonian ones).
+The Painlev\'{e} analysis of nonlinear PDEs is usually performed along the so-called Weiss--Kruskal algorithm, which combines the Weiss' singular expansions of solutions around movable hypersurfaces \cite{WTC} and the Kruskal's simplifying representation for singularity manifolds \cite{JKM}, and which follows step by step the Ablowitz--Ramani--Segur algorithm for ODEs \cite{ARS}.

-The very first step of the Weiss-Kruskal algorithm, however, has no analogue in the Ablowitz-Ramani-Segur algorithm: starting the Painlev\'{e} analysis of a PDE, one must determine which of analytic hypersurfaces are characteristic for the tested equation in order to perform the whole subsequent analysis of solutions around non-characteristic hypersurfaces only.
-Ward \cite{War} first stated and substantiated that the Painlev\'{e} property for PDEs must not fix any structure of solutions at characteristic hypersurfaces.
-Afterwards, the essence of Ward's statement was mentioned as ``a fact tacitly assumed by all Painlev\'{e} practitioners'' \cite{RGB}.
-Lately, however, Weiss \cite{W1} (see also \cite{W2}) declared that his result ``runs counter to the observation of Ward'' and that ``expansions about characteristic manifolds are required to be single-valued'' as functionals of data.
+The very first step of the Weiss--Kruskal algorithm, however, has no counterpart in the Ablowitz--Ramani--Segur algorithm: starting the Painlev\'{e} analysis of a nonlinear PDE, one must determine which of analytic hypersurfaces are characteristic for the tested equation, in order to perform the whole subsequent analysis of solutions around non-characteristic hypersurfaces only.
+Ward \cite{War} was first who stated and substantiated that the Painlev\'{e} property for PDEs must not fix any structure of solutions at characteristic hypersurfaces.
+Afterward, the essence of Ward's statement was mentioned as ``a fact tacitly assumed by all Painlev\'{e} practitioners'' \cite{RGB}.
+Lately, however, Weiss \cite{W1,W2} declared that his result ``runs counter to the observation of Ward'' and that ``expansions about characteristic manifolds are required to be single-valued'' as functionals of data.

-In this paper, in Section \ref{s2}, we show that Ward's definition of the Painlev\'{e} property for PDEs still remains well-founded and that Weiss' objections are caused by some terminological confusion.
-We do it by the singularity analysis of the Calogero equation \cite{C75}, \cite{CD}:
+In the present paper, in Section \ref{s2}, we show that the Ward's definition of the Painlev\'{e} property for PDEs still remains well-founded and that the objections of Weiss are caused by some terminological confusion.
+We do this via the singularity analysis of the Calogero equation \cite{C75,CD}: